gperdomor/nx-tools/CONTRIBUTING.md

 Source code and documentation are included in the top-level folders listed below.

 - `apps/website` - Source code for website and documentation.
-- `packages/*` - Source code for shared or helpers used by plugins
+- `packages/*` - Source code for shared libs, helpers and plugins
-- `plugins/*` - Source code for nnx plugins packages
 - `tools/scripts` - Miscellaneous scripts for project tasks such as building documentation, testing, and code formatting.

 ## Development Workstation Setup